wearebraid/griddle/readme.md

 Griddle is a visual grid overlay and Sass mixin system to help with your front-end development.

 The goal of the system is to assist front-end engineers in executing a 1:1 implementation of referenced designs.
-This is done through a visual grid overlay that is toggleable in the browser and an accompanying set of `.scss` mixins that place items precisely on the grid.
+This is done through a visual grid overlay that is toggleable in the browser and an accompanying set of `.scss` mixins and functions that place items precisely on the grid.

 ## Why does Griddle exist?
 [Details Matter: Add a Visual Grid System to your Front-end Development Process](https://www.wearebraid.com/articles/add-visual-grid)